ilham-bouk/intro-component-with-sign_up-form/README.md

 ### The challenge

-This challenge will be a perfect test of your layout and responsive skills.
-There's a tiny bit of JS for the mobile menu, but the focus is HTML & CSS.
+Practice building out a sign-up form complete with client-side validation using JavaScript.
 The challenge is to build out this landing page and get it looking as close to the design as possible.
+You can use any tools you like to help you complete the challenge.
+So if you've got something you'd like to practice, feel free to give it a go.

 Users should be able to:

-- View the optimal layout for the site depending on their device's screen size
+- View the optimal layout depending on their device's screen size.
+2. See hover states for all interactive elements on the page.
-- See hover states for all interactive elements on the page
+- Submit their email address using an input field.
-- Create the background shape using code
+- Receive an error message when the form is submitted if the input field is empty & the email address is not formatted correctly.

 I do not have access to the Figma sketch so the design is not pixel perfect.